|Half Day Canoe trips

 where you can see deep into the crystal clear water.
 Share these lakes and rivers with great wildlife, like our

-look for Moose wading along the shore line, you may see Beaver, Otter, and most every kind of Animal
+for Moose wading along the shore line, you may see Beaver, Otter, and most every kind of Animal Alaska has

 The Kenai Wildlife Refuge is our backyard. with over a thousand lakes to explore.
 For those wanting a few